USS Arizona Memorial

 Design

-The architecture of the USS Arizona Memorial is explained by Preis as, “Wherein the structure sags in the center but stands strong and vigorous at the ends, expresses initial defeat and ultimate victory … The overall effect is one of serenity.
-Overtones of sadness have been omitted to permit the individual to contemplate his own personal responses … his innermost feelings.
+Preis explains the architecture of the USS Arizona Memorial as expressing initial defeat and ultimate victory, wherein the structure sags in the center but stands strong and vigorous at the ends.
+The overall effect is one of serenity.
+They omitted overtones of sadness to permit the individual to contemplate his own personal responses and innermost feelings.

 Description

 There are three main parts to the national memorial: entry, assembly room, and shrine.
 The central assembly room features seven large open windows on either wall and ceiling, to commemorate the date of the attack.
 The total number of windows is 21.
-Rumor says this symbolically represents a 21 gun salute or 21 Marines standing at eternal parade rest over the tomb of the fallen, but guides at the site will confirm that this was not the intention of the architect.
-The memorial also contains an opening in the floor overlooking the sunken decks.
+Rumor says this symbolically represents a 21-gun salute or 21 Marines standing at an eternal parade resting over the tomb of the fallen, but guides at the site will confirm that this was not the intention of the architect.
+The memorial also contains an opening on the floor overlooking the sunken decks.
 USS Arizona Memorial is a Beautiful Place For Vacations.
 It is from this opening that visitors come to pay their respects by tossing flowers in honor of the fallen sailors.
-In the past, leis were tossed in the water, but because string from leis poses a hazard to sea life, leis now are placed on guardrails located in front of the names of the fallen.
+In the past, people tossed leis in the water, but because string from leis poses a hazard to sea life, they now place leis on guardrails located in front of the names of the fallen.

-One of the three 19,585 pound anchors of the Arizona is displayed at the entrance of the visitor center.
+At the entrance of the visitor center, they display one of the three 19,585-pound anchors of Arizona.
 (One of the other two is at the Arizona State Capitol in Phoenix.)
 One of the two ship’s bells is in the visitor center.
-(Its twin is in the clock tower of the Student Memorial Center at the University of Arizona in Tucson.)The shrine at the far end is a marble wall that bears the names of all those killed on the Arizona, protected behind velvet ropes.
-To the left of the main wall is a small plaque which bears the names of thirty or so crew members who survived the 1941 sinking and chose prior to their death, or whose family chose after their death, to have a canister containing their ashes interred within the wreck by US Navy divers.
-Any surviving crew members of the Arizona (or their families on their behalf) can elect to have their ashes interred within the wreck.
+(Its twin is in the clock tower of the Student Memorial Center at the University of Arizona in Tucson.)A marble wall at the far end lists the names of all those killed on the Arizona, protected by velvet ropes.
+To the left of the main wall is a plaque listing about thirty crew members who survived the 1941 sinking.
+These individuals, or their families, chose to have their ashes interred within the wreck by US Navy divers.
+Surviving Arizona crew members can have their ashes interred within the wreck.
+Families may also choose this on their behalf.

 Honors